Fairy Tales & Fables Part 1: Little Red Riding Hood, The Three Billy Goats Gruff, & The Three Little Pigs

 Line Up The Books is a children's book review blog written primarily for parents and educators of children with autism.
-I am a mother of 4-year-old autistic twin boys.
+I am a mother of 5-year-old autistic twin boys.

 I am using pseudonyms to preserve the future privacy of my children online.
 Call me Mama Bibliosoph.

 Lots and lots.
-I work for a small literary press, and in the past I have interned at a major literary agency, edited an independent non-fiction magazine, interned for a magazine publishing fiction, and edited two books (one fiction; one non-fiction) that are both still in print.
+I have interned at a major literary agency, worked for a small literary press, edited an independent and awarding-winning non-fiction magazine, interned for a magazine publishing fiction, and edited two well-reviewed books (one fiction; one non-fiction) that are both still in print.
 I am also a published short story and novella writer who mostly writes in the genres of science fiction, fantasy, and horror.

-Buy books that: rhyme, have rhythm, singalong lyrics, word/phrase repetition
+Choose books that: rhyme, have rhythm, singalong lyrics, word/phrase repetition.

-Buy sensory books with audio, visual, and tactile input opportunities to encourage your child's interest in books
+Choose sensory books with audio, visual, and tactile input opportunities to encourage interest through sensory integration.

-Buy books that tie into your child's specific interests, and don't forget to consider TV and movie tie-in books (ie. Don't be a snob.
-Buy books that give your kids their best shot at fostering an interest in reading.)
+Choose books that tie into your child's specific interests, and don't forget to consider media tie-in books (ie. Don't be a snob or take an unnecessary moral stance against popular media franchises like Peppa Pig or Paw Patrol).
+Choose books that give your kids their very best shot at fostering an interest in reading.

 Ask your child to participate.
-Have them turn the page, find something in a picture, say some words (intraverbals), put completed books on the shelf, etc.
+Have them choose a book, turn the page, find something in a picture, say some words (intraverbals), put completed books on the shelf, etc.

 Establish a familiar routine for reading at a relaxed time of day when you are not rushed.
 If you aren't already in a routine, this may involve some tears and frustration for awhile.
-Get past the hump of this adjustment and force it if necessary to begin with.
+Get past the hump of this adjustment and force it if necessary to begin with using positive reinforcement.
 Keep it consistent no matter what.

 If your child can request or show preference, let them choose a book!